reph-stack/reph/README.md

 Syntax of the `reph.new` command is the same as of `phx.new`, except for flags `--no-brunch`, `--no-html`, `--dev`, `--ecto` which are not supported.

+To install, run:

+    mix archive.install github reph-stack/reph

-To build and install it locally:
+To build and install locally:

-    $ cd installer
     $ MIX_ENV=prod mix archive.build
     $ mix archive.install